Energy in Russia: Oil

 While the Russian oil industry has seen a period of consolidation in recent years, several major players remain.
 Rosneft, which is state-owned, is the largest oil producer in Russia.
 It is followed by Lukoil, which is the largest privately owned oil company in the country.
 Gazprom Neft, Surgutneftegaz, Tatneft and Russneft also have significant production and refining assets.'

 Russia has extensive crude export pipeline capacity, allowing it to ship large volumes of crude oil directly to Europe as well as Asia.
 The roughly 5,500 km Druzhba pipeline system, the world's longest pipeline network, transports 750,000 bpd of crude directly to refiners in east and central Europe.
-At present, Russia supplies roughly 20% of total European refinery crude throughputs.
 In 2012, Russia launched the 4,740 km 1.6 million bpd Eastern Siberia—Pacific Ocean oil pipeline, which sends crude directly to Asian markets such as China and Japan.
 The pipeline was part of Russia's general energy pivot to Asia, a strategy focused on shifting export dependence away from Europe, and taking advantage of growing Asian demand for crude.
 Russia also ships crude by tanker from the Northwest ports of Ust-Luga and Primorsk, as well as the Black Sea port of Novorossiysk, and Kozmino in the Far East.
 In addition, Russia also exports crude by rail.'
 In 2022 much of the pipe delivered crude oil to Europe ceased, as did most ship borne crude oil to Europe, as a result of sanctions.

-Russia has an estimated 6.9 million bpd of refining capacity, and produces a substantial amount of oil products, such as gasoline and diesel.
-Russian companies have spent the last decade investing heavily in refining capacity in order to take advantage of favorable government taxation, as well as growing global diesel demand.
-As a result, Russia has been able to shift the vast majority of its motor fuel production to meet EU standards.'
+Russian companies spent the 2010s investing heavily in refining capacity in order to take advantage of favorable government taxation, as well as growing global diesel demand.'

 Russia's energy strategy prioritizes self-sufficiency in gasoline, so it tends to export minimal volumes.
 However, Russian refiners produced roughly double the diesel needed to satisfy domestic demand, and typically exported half their annual production, much of it to European markets.
 In 2021 Russia exported 750,000 bpd of diesel to Europe, meeting 10% of demand.'
 The EU market for refined oil products was lost following the invasion of Ukraine and the 2023 introduction of sanctions.